-Since last fall, farmer Trevor Wildey has worked day in and day out to make the Fishers AgriPark what it is today.
-At just 23, his farming experience is vast, working on his own family’s farm and other local produce and livestock farms his entire life.
+Farmer Trevor Wildey has worked day in and day out to make the Fishers AgriPark what it is today.
+In just his mid-twenties, his farming experience is vast, working on his own family’s farm and other local produce and livestock farms his entire life.

 Right now, his job seems straight forward – feed the animals, pick the produce.
 That’s a big part of what he does, but what’s respectable in running a farm is the planning, consistency, and timing needed to make everything work seamlessly.